-HISTORICAL ARCHITECTS
+HISTORICAL ARCHITECTS EXPERTISE

 Six decades as conservation architects have given us deep expertise across heritage planning, architectural conservation, and sustainable adaptation of historic buildings.
 Based in Folkestone, our architects bring specialist knowledge to churches, listed properties, and heritage projects across Kent and the South East.

-HERITAGE PLANNING
+HERITAGE CRAFTSMANSHIP

 QUINQUENNIAL INSPECTIONS